candide-guevara/candide-guevara.github.io/_posts/funny/0000-00-00-rockstar-programmers.md

 ---
-title: Rockstar Programmers
+title: History, Rockstar Programmers
 date: 2015-05-22
-categories: [misc, history]
+categories: [misc]
 ---

 Here in France I have the feeling a lot of people think software engineers are dull and boring.